NexGenCloud/hyperstack-sdk-javascript/docs/BillingApi.md

 - **Accept**: application/json

-## getUserBillingHistoryServerlessInference
+## getServerlessInferenceBillingHistoryGraph

-> TokenBasedBillingHistoryResponse getUserBillingHistoryServerlessInference(opts)
+> ServerlessInferencedBillingHistoryDetailsResponseSchema getServerlessInferenceBillingHistoryGraph(resourceId, opts)

-Retrieve Billing History of serverless inference for a specific Billing Cycle
+Retrieve hourly cost datapoints of a Specific Serverless Inference for a specific

-User will recieve billing history of serverless_inference for the specified billing cycle.
+User will receive hourly cost datapoints for a serverless inference for a specified billing cycle.
+This data will include &#39;incurred_bill&#39; graph datapoints. billing cycle

 ### Example